Jadvyga Juškytė: In independent Lithuania

 During World War I, Juškytė remained in Lithuania and established several Lithuanian schools near her native Pernarava.
-When Lithuania declared independence, Juškytė organized local municipality, a local group of Lithuanian Riflemen (she was its leader), and donations of food and clothing for the Lithuanian Army after the Żeligowski's Mutiny.
-Some sources claim that for this work she was awarded two or four Independence Medals in 1928 as well as the Order of the Lithuanian Grand Duke Gediminas but her name does not appear in the recipient lists.
+When Lithuania declared independence, Juškytė organized the local municipality, a local group of Lithuanian Riflemen (she was its leader), and donations of food and clothing for the Lithuanian Army after the Żeligowski's Mutiny.
+Some sources claim that for this work, she was awarded two or four Independence Medals in 1928, as well as the Order of the Lithuanian Grand Duke Gediminas, but her name does not appear in the recipient lists.

 She was selected as chair of a local commission tasked with implementing the Land Reform of 1922.
 In retribution, Benedykt Tyszkiewicz removed her from the Pernarava Manor where her family lived since 1830.
 In the process, many of the family's heirlooms and valuables were lost.
 Nevertheless, she remained in Pernarava and from 1920 worked as a director of a primary school.
 In 1928, she published a book about myths and legends of Vilnius.
 It was a cheap and popular book with translations of texts by Władysław Zahorski.
 With the help of Felicija Bortkevičienė, the book was published in just two months.

-In 1930, she became severely ill and her left side of the body was paralyzed which forced her into retirement.
+In 1930, she became severely ill and the left side of her body was paralyzed, which forced her into retirement.
 Earning some funds from private tutoring and receiving only a small government pension (36 Lithuanian litas), she struggled financially.
 Nevertheless, she remained involved in Lithuanian cultural life, writing memoirs and helping others with their historical research.
 Juškytė never married and died in obscurity on 16 March 1948.
 She asked to be buried in riflemen's uniform.
 Because the riflemen were persecuted by the Soviet authorities, her funeral was attended by just a few people.

 After Lithuania regained independence in 1990, the main street in Pernarava was renamed in her honor.
 In 2019, her 150th birth anniversary was commemorated in Pernarava with performances, concerts, and lectures.
-At the same time, a traditional wood carved column shrine was unveiled in her memory.
+At the same time, a traditional wood-carved column shrine was unveiled in her memory.